jaller200/comp4300-project3/README.md

 ./bin/pipeSim <path/to/file.s>
 ```

-If you would like to manually test the build, run the following:
+If you would like to debug the program, pass the debug flag (`--debug` / `-d`) on the command line, as so:

 ```
-./bin/pipeSimTests
+./bin/pipeSim <path/to/file.s> --debug
+./bin/pipeSim <path/to/file.s> -d
 ```

 ## Author & Copyright